AnalyticJeremy/ADF_BigQuery/README.md

 The tricky part of this process is obtaining a refresh token.
 To get the token, you must call the Google authentication service
 REST API to get an access code.
 Then you have to pass that access code back to Google to get a refresh token.

-To make this process easier, I have written a PowerShell script you can use to do the "OAuth dance" with Google and get a refresh token that you can provide to Azure Data Factory.
+To make this process easier, I have written <a href="Google API Auth.ps1">a PowerShell script</a> (which is available in this GitHub repo) you can use to do the "OAuth dance" with Google and get a refresh token that you can provide to Azure Data Factory.
 At the top of the script, just provide values for the `clientId`, `clientSecret`, and `redirectUrl` variables.
 We got all three of the values in the previous section of this guide.

 Once you've changed the values, you can run the script in a PowerShell window.
 It will open a window showing a Google web page asking for your Google credentials.
 Log in to Google as you normally would.
 In the same window, Google will then ask you to